CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

 A docker image can be created using the Dockerfile. **Docker must be installed.** See the `docker web page <https://www.docker.com>`__.

-This allows to install all the dependencies in a separeted "enviroment" (a docker container).
+This allows to install all the dependencies in a separeted "environment" (a docker container).

 .. warning:: The Dockerfile expects that the **20 newsgroups dataset, the glove embeddings, and the mallet source have been download by the user**.